crashka/ratio-math/README.md

 used as a tie-breaker for rankings.
 In this particular case, the maximum number of points that can be racked up between two teams in a game is 19 (a score of 10 to 9), and the maximum number of games a team can play in a tournament stage is 8.
-Thus, the maximum total points (i.e. the denominator for computing points percentage) is `19 * 8 = 152`.
-We need to know how many decimal places must be displayed so that close stats and identical stats can be distinguished in a glance.
+Thus, the maximum total points (i.e. the denominator for computing points percentage) is `19*8 = 152`.
+We need to know how many decimal places must be displayed so that close stats and identical stats can be distinguished with a glance.

-### Starting in on the Math
+### Starting In on the Math

-A naive thought might be that the finest level of granularity for the driving use case is `1 / 152 = 0.006578`.
-But, just a tiny bit of consideration will suggest that various combinations of unrelated numerators/denominators may "happen to" yield values that are closer than that.
-And by playing around for 30 or 40 seconds on a calculator (*a what?*)
-I can easily locate an example of this—I find that the difference between `45 / 133` and `48 / 142` is shown to be `0.0003177`, or 20 times smaller than `1 / 152` from the naive
+A naive first thought might be that the finest level of granularity for the driving use case is `1/152 = 0.006578`.
+But, just a tiny bit of consideration will suggest that various combinations of unrelated numerators/denominators may "happen to" yield values that are closer together than that.
+And by playing around for 30 or 40 seconds on a calculator (*a what?*)  I can easily find an example of this: the difference between `45/133` and `48/142` is `0.0003177`, or 20 times smaller than `1/152` from the naive first thought.
-thought.

 Question: so then, **what is a rigorous mathematical approach to figuring out how to find the smallest gap between two constructible ratios with demoninators not greater than 152?**

-Answer (or at least my answer): no idea.
+Answer (or at least my answer): I have no idea.

 ### Applying Brute Force

 Since I can't do it the elegant way, I turn to Python.
 See the `closest_ratios.py` script.

-This approach yields the following pair of closest ratios: `1 / 151` and `1 / 152`, with a
-difference of just `0.00004357`.
+This approach yields the following pair of closest ratios: `1/151` and `1/152`, with a difference of just `0.00004357`.
 There are a few interesting things about this result:

-- This is located at what I will call one of the "extremities" of the domain space, or `1 / <max_denom>`.
-The other extremity would be `(<max_denom> - 1) / <max_denom>`, which (unsurprisingly) yields the same difference with its paired neighbor ratio (obtained by subtracting one from both the numerator and demoninator).
+- This is located at what I will call one of the "extremities" of the domain space, or `1/max_denom` (the smallest possible ratio).
+The other extremity involves the highest possible ratio (`(max_denom-1)/max_denom`), which (unsurprisingly) yields the same difference with its paired neighbor ratio (obtained by subtracting one from both the numerator and demoninator).
-- The distance between these two ratios is quite a bit smaller than the example pair I stumbled upon using my calculator above—it is actually 151 times smaller than `1 / 152`.
+- The distance between these two ratios at the extremity is quite a bit smaller than the example pair I stumbled upon using my calculator above—it is, in fact, 151 times smaller than `1/152`.
 Not *approximately* 151 times smaller, but ***exactly*** 151 times smaller.
 Coincidence?
 I'll leave the answer to that as an exercise for to the reader to figure out.

 ### Some Exploration

-We really could just stop here, since we have our answer as to how many decimal places we need to represent points percentages with differences unequivocably represented.
+We really could just stop here, since we now have our answer as to how many decimal places we need to represent points percentages with differences unequivocably represented.
 But since we have the program running, maybe we can poke around and explore some variations and/or extensions of this problem.
 As I start looking at the closest ratios for other maximum denominators, both larger and smaller than 152, and I see that the solution for every single one of the cases examined is also at the extremity of the ratio domain.

-So, a restatement of the previous question is: **will the closest ratio pair *always* be at the extremities for every maximum denominator value?**  A counter-example would clearly answer the question, but even if we are not able to find one using brute force (and I have run the script out past `<max_denom> = 9900`), can we prove that a "middle of the pack" solution is possible for some maximum denominator value?
+So, a restatement of the previous question could be: **will the closest ratio pair *always* be at the extremities for every maximum denominator value?**  A counter-example would clearly answer the question, but even if we are not able to find one using brute force (and I have run the script out past `max_denom = 9900`), can we prove that a "middle of the pack" solution is possible for some maximum denominator value?
 Even if *theoretically* possible, does that mean the solution necessarily exists (I don't know that is a valid mathematical question—perhaps not).

-To help us address some of these questions, we do a little bit of algebra to confirm that the solution space is symmetrical around the midpoint of the numerator domain—that is, every pair of ratios, `(n1 / d1)` and `(n2 / d2)`, has a companion pair, `((d1-n1) / d1)` and `((d2-n2) / d2)`, with an identical numerical difference.
-Thus, we can narrow our consideration for analysis and/or developing a formula to the first half of possible numerators for any given denominator (`n ≤ d / 2`).
+To help us address some of these questions, we do a little bit of algebra to confirm that the solution space is symmetrical around the midpoint of the numerator domain—that is, every pair of ratios, `(num1/denom1)` and `(num2/denom2)`, has a companion pair, `((denom1-num1)/denom1)` and `((denom2-num2)/denom2)`, with an identical numerical difference.
+Thus, we can narrow our consideration for analysis and/or developing a formula to the first half of possible numerators for any given denominator (`num ≤ denom/2`).
 We note that none of the ratio differences we are interested in spans the two halves of the domain.

 ### Drilling Down on Midpack Solutions